You Too Can Bring Change

 As I look back, I realized that for a few days a multi-millionaire volunteer for the Salvation Army had humbled herself, gotten down on her knees, and nursed a stranger insistently without ever bringing attention to herself.

 I returned to Dallas and in a very short time, met the McKinney director, met the DFW leadership, and have loved and supported the Salvation Army and their Bell Ringers every holiday season.

 Some of the bell ringers receive a small stipend from the proceeds.
 They deserve it!
 Some are well off enough to not need some extra money during the Christmas season.
-For whatever reasons, they stand out in the cold and wind and rain and it doesn’t matter to me.
+For whatever reason, they stand out in the cold and wind and rain and it doesn’t matter to me.
 Because I know first-hand that the proceeds fund 1st Responder tents for supplies and support.

 Disasters are everywhere and come in all shapes and sizes.
 The Salvation Army is there too.